wounded-pixels/dsp-playground/README.md

 ## deployed at
 https://dsp-playground.woundedpixels.com/

 ## TODAY
+* convolution!
-* zoom timescale
+* steps
-  * factor out a component X
-  * disable button when at edge X
-  * better cosmetics on button bar X
-* clear and zoom on many sines X
+  * page and structure

-* normalize volume
+  * very simple kernels
+  * slide steps - is that enough or need animation for inner loop as well?

 ## Next up
-* convolution!
+* add sound effects page

 * fix spinners on sum of 2 - make them svg controls and size better
 * Sound effects with sines - closely spaced frequencies
 * analytics?